Minnewaska State Park Preserve

 Minnewaska State Park Swimming Destinations is an informal or unofficial swimming location.
 Swimming is commonly practiced here, but always follow posted signage and respect any seasonal closures.
 Activities reported include: Varies-see below.

-Minnewaska State Park Swimming Destinations is a varies-see below on Varies-see below located in NY, near POUGHKEEPSIE.
+Minnewaska State Park Swimming Destinations is a varies-see below on Varies-See Below located in New York, near Poughkeepsie.
 Plan your visit to swim at Lake Minnewaska and Lake Awosting in NY's Minnewaska State Park Preserve.
 Get directions, trail info, and safety tips.

 Known for its geological history and 19th-century popularity as a retreat for nature enthusiasts.